 Waste connection.
 The machine’s waste hose connected to a standpipe with a P-trap, a dedicated spigot on the sink trap, or a washing machine trap.

 Isolation valves.
-Quarter-turn isolation valves fitted to the supply connections allow the machine to be turned off without isolating the whole property.
+Quarter-turn isolation valves are commonly fitted to appliance supply connections to allow the machine to be isolated quickly without shutting off water to the whole property.
+If your existing connection does not have them, ask the plumber to fit them at the same visit.

 Backflow prevention.
 The Water Supply (Water Fittings) Regulations 1999 require that appliance connections include appropriate backflow prevention to stop contaminated water from being drawn back into the mains supply.
+Installations should include appropriate backflow protection in line with the Water Fittings Regulations — your plumber should confirm this is in place.

 Levelling and stability check.
 A washing machine that is not level vibrates excessively on spin, walks across the floor, and stresses supply hose connections over time.